 Mistake #5: Not moving, going all-in geographically, etc. If you need to be in the Bay Area — be there.
 Don’t hack it by moving to New York.
 Don’t spend 20% of your time in San Francisco.
 And the other way (geographically) — if you need to add a field sales team in London — just do it.
 Do it.
 Waiting to $10m ARR to see if you should go for it or not, is just way, way too late.
 Our SaaStr London session on this here:

 Most importantly, realize that if the majority of your revenue is from U.S. customers, you almost certainly need to be headquartered here.
 Not your entire team, but your HQ.
 Your competition will be.
-They will slaughter you if you aren’t here and your customers are.
+They will have a big leg up if you aren’t here and your customers are.
 Yes, Atlassian.
 But we can’t all be Atlassian.
 And Atlassian has dual headquartes and a ton of folks in SF now, too.